max-ray001/mean-LMS/README.md

 &nbsp; * Middleware

 &emsp; Middleware is software that different applications use to communicate with each other.
 It provides functionality to connect applications intelligently and efficiently so that you can innovate faster.
 Middleware acts as a bridge between diverse technologies, tools and databases so that you can integrate them seamlessly into a single system.
 The single system then provides a unified service to its users.
 For example, a Windows frontend application sends and receives data from a Linux backend server, but the application users are unaware of the difference.
-Example of picture is shown in Figure A.1.
 The primary or most commonly-used HTTP methods are POST, GET, PUT, PATCH, and DELETE.

 ![Middleware](https://user-images.githubusercontent.com/66171389/206621675-be3cb322-e828-437a-8c0e-75c5144429a9.png)